JuliaMakers/JuliaMakerProjects/README.md

 Welcome to the JuliaMaker's Project repository!
 This is a place where curated projects, using JuliaMaker packages or just Julia in general, can be posted.

+## Curated Project List
+- Uh-oh so far this is brand new!
+Nothing to show off yet!

 To submit a project, make a Pull Request, with the project in it's own directory.

 ## FAQ's